Jacksonville woman gets job as dishwasher at memory care facility so she can see her husband

 Mary’s husband, Steve, lives in a memory care facility full time, and since long-term care facilities are not accepting visitors because of the coronavirus pandemic, it led to heartache not being able to see one another.

-Mary Daniel told News4Jax she was willing to do whatever it took to be with her husband who lives 5 miles away.
+Mary Daniel told News4Jax she was willing to do whatever it took to be with her husband, who lives 5 miles away.
 She did just that 114 days after she had last seen him when she got a part-time job as a dishwasher at the facility where her husband lives.
 The job is the real deal.

 The Daniels are finally able to hug each other.
 Mary Daniel said, after she was hired, RoseCastle at Deerwood told her, when she’s finished with her shift, she’s welcomed to visit with residents.